LiquidityGate/lqg-ai/documents/snapshots/mip8.md

 With the introduction of timelocks, time between proposal and execution may be extended even further.
 The protocol is still young, and we propose to shorten the voting time from 96 hours to 72 hours to keep execution nimble.

 Add a Snapshot Subspace for Gauges
 While a voting time decrease makes sense for general proposals, gauges require a longer period.
 This is why we propose to introduce a Snapshot subspace for gauges.
-Here are the settings of the corresponding space: https://snapshot.org/#/gauges.morpho.eth/settings
+Here are the settings of the corresponding space: https://snapshot.org/#/gauges.LQG.eth/settings

 Reducing the number of voting rules from 5 to 2.
-There are currently 5 rules to calculate the voting power of an address on the Morpho DAO.
+There are currently 5 rules to calculate the voting power of an address on the LQG DAO.
-With MIP2 (forum post (https://forum.morpho.org/t/mip2-governance-update/155) & vote (https://snapshot.org/#/morpho.eth/proposal/bafkreigzfyi7m3he4xvg7fj3zs2r6apt2hgofyi4x2uv3ptfjb23hen7uu)), early contributors and investors were given the ability to vote with a part of their tokens (linear vesting over 36 months), even if they were locked in a separate smart contract.
+With MIP2 (forum post (https://forum.LQG.org/t/mip2-governance-update/155) & vote (https://snapshot.org/#/LQG.eth/proposal/bafkreigzfyi7m3he4xvg7fj3zs2r6apt2hgofyi4x2uv3ptfjb23hen7uu)), early contributors and investors were given the ability to vote with a part of their tokens (linear vesting over 36 months), even if they were locked in a separate smart contract.
 While this solution is practical for tokens vested in smart contracts, it complexifies the code logic of voting rules that should remain very simple.
 Instead, we suggest enabling the claimability of vested tokens such that the Snapshot Space only requires the use of the rules balance-of and delegation.
 This requires the whitelisting in the token contract of the three vesting smart contracts :
 - 0xe206A8006669A0913D6D13A781580e7E65524407